-Conversion between units of measurement including time has sometimes been seen as a problematic area for learners ,with incorrect metric conversions, i.e. use of 100 to convert from mm to m; inconsistent units or lack of familiarity in applying the appropriate approaches or methods to tackle the problem.
-Converting between metric units and the necessity to work with consistent units is a common area that requires development, as is the ability to convert between units in different systems, e.g. metric to imperial.
-Learners have also sometimes struggled with conversions of area and volume when original values were perhaps in cm or mm, but the required answer is in metres.
-Such errors can affect solving problem solving as well, such as calculating a correct area or perimeter, skills that are often completed incorrectly and regularly muddled up by learners with perimeter calculations for an area task and area calculations for a perimeter task frequently seen.
-In addition the conversion of time between both hours and minutes and when shown as a decimal has been an area identified as problematic, e.g. 4.25 hours is often written as 4 hours and 25 minutes instead of 4 hours and 15 minutes.
+Conversion between units of measurement including time has sometimes been seen as a problematic area for learners.
+Converting between metric units and the necessity to work with consistent units is a common area that requires development, as is the ability to convert between units in different systems, eg metric to imperial and with incorrect metric conversions, ie use of 100 to convert from cm to km.
+Learners have sometimes lost marks through inconsistencies in units used.
+Learners have also sometimes struggled with conversions of area and volume when original values were perhaps in metres but the required answer is in kilometres and vice versa.

+Such errors can affect solving problem solving as well, such as calculating a correct area or volume, skills that are often completed incorrectly and regularly muddled up by learners.

+In addition the conversion of time between both hours and minutes and when shown as a decimal has been an area identified as problematic, eg 6.4 hours is often written as 6 hours and 4 minutes instead of 6 hours and 24 minutes.

-Handling Data:
+Handling Data

-In the area of handling data some learners seemed to find it difficult in representing the probability of an outcome as a numerical response, e.g. percentage, fraction or decimal.
-Learners often represent it as likely or unlikely, and learners need to be taught to show this as a mathematical response, either as a fraction, decimal or percentage.
+In the area of handling data evidence seen in scripts would indicate that some learners had found it difficult representing the probability of an outcome as a numerical response, eg percentage, fraction or decimal, although it does appear that this is being completed better.
+Learners often represent it as likely or unlikely, and learners need to be taught to show this as a mathematical response, either as a fraction, decimal or percentage as well being able to complete a probability scale.

-The identification of information from tables and graphs involving whole numbers has generally been completed well by learners but there is evidence to show that completion of simple pie charts and graphs, especially in the labelling and the completion of a scale on an axis and suitable titles for bar charts and line graphs when requested, can be problematic for some learners.
+The identification of information from tables and graphs involving whole numbers has generally been completed well by learners but there is evidence to show that completion of simple pie charts and graphs, especially in the labeling and the completion of a scale on an axis and suitable titles for bar charts and line graphs when requested, can be problematic for some learners.